-7 Most Romantic Hotels in Paris
+The 7 Most Romantic Hotels in Paris

 Le Bristol was a magnet for Hollywood royalty when it first opened in 1925, and though the hotel certainly hasn’t lost its starlet cachet, there’s more to be found here than just its endless toile and glamorous Louis XVI-style décor.
-Treat yourself to refined French fare at the here-Michelin-starred flagship restaurant Epicure or more relaxed 114 Faubourg (which has a Michelin star of its own), pamper yourself at the newly enlarged La Prairie Spa, head out for some retail therapy in one of the hotel’s Smart cars, or, if it’s spring, take a stroll through the garden planted with magnolias.
+Treat yourself to refined French cuisine at the three-Michelin-starred flagship restaurant Epicure or more relaxed 114 Faubourg (which has a Michelin star of its own), pamper yourself at the La Prairie Spa, head out for some retail therapy in one of the hotel’s Smart cars, or, if it’s spring, take a stroll through the garden planted with magnolias.
 If the crystal chandeliers in the guest rooms don’t go far enough to set the mood, ask the on-site florist about creating a personalized bouquet just for your enjoyment.

 The historic Shangri-La Hotel Paris, a majestic 1896 limestone mansion renowned for its swoon-worthy Pierre-Yves Rochon–designed spaces and drop-dead gorgeous Eiffel Tower views, seriously sets the mood.
 Natural light floods the opulent guest rooms—outfitted in rich textured fabrics, hand-gilded paneling, and neoclassical friezes—and offer commanding views of the Seine, Notre Dame, the Grand Palais, and the tower.
 After afternoon tea at La 8 Iéna, we suggest taking in the sunset from your lush private outdoor terrace, then retreating to the decadent subterranean spa to indulge in a Carita massage in one of the candlelit treatment rooms.

-The Pigalle, Paris's former red light district turned bohemian enclave, provides the perfect backdrop for this maison–turned–five-star sleep, right across the street from the Moulin Rouge.
-The look, courtesy of designer Jacques Garcia, is equal parts fantastical and opulent: the 20 guest rooms, each named after a different courtesan, are dark and plush, decked out in brocade and chinoiserie fabrics, fringed lampshades, and rich color combos like black and gold or red and turquoise.
+The Pigalle, Paris's former red light district turned bohemian enclave, provides the perfect backdrop for this maison–turned–five-star sleep across the street from the Moulin Rouge.
+The look, courtesy of designer Jacques Garcia, is equal parts fantastical and opulent: 20 guest rooms, each named after a different courtesan, are dark and plush, decked out in brocade and chinoiserie fabrics, fringed lampshades, and rich color combos like black and gold or red and turquoise.
 Other spaces are just as sumptuous—a library-like bar features its own fireplace and wood-paneled walls, there’s a glass-roofed conservatory with dozens of mirrors, and the entryway is a vision of Moorish tiles and crimson velvet chairs, and everywhere else, 19th-century oil paintings and atmosphere.

 Le Royal Monceau Raffles